connorjones303/charter-internal-mini/client/README.md

 ### medium

-1. create manager dahsboard, distinct from current employee dashboard
+1. create manager dashboard, distinct from current employee dashboard
 2. make a ticketing tile in dashboard that creates a ticket, which is would be some kind of action
+3. add specific tools for modifying customer data in the customerToolPage component

 ### large